aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, Now

 Building a web service which would help teachers automate student testing.
-Still in the early stages.
-The MERN stack.
+Still in the early stages, evaluating [Next with Clerk and Convex](https://www.youtube.com/watch?v=27hMNWcsa-Y).

 <br>